Eczema on hands

 Stasis dermatitis

 Stasis dermatitis, also called venous eczema or gravitational dermatitis, is a type of eczema that affects people with venous insufficiency, or poor circulation in the lower legs.
 Thus, it mostly appears on the lower legs of elder people, who often suffer from the two phenomena.
+Symptoms of this condition include swelling, itching and redness as well as the skin becoming dry, discoloured and scaly over a period.

 Neurodermatitis

-How to treat and prevent eczema flare-ups
+How to treat eczema flare-ups

 Depending on the origin, the type of eczema and frequency of flare-ups, different measures will help.
 Therefore, the most important thing is to closely monitor yourself and your body to find out what triggers flare-ups and what helps your skin particularly well.